haskell/vscode-haskell/README.md

 #### Security warning

-The option has scope `resource` scope so it can be changed per workspace.
+The option has `resource` scope so it can be changed per workspace.
 This supposes it could be used to execute arbitrary programs adding a `.vscode/settings.json` in the workspace folder including this option with the appropiate path.
 For this reason its scope will be changed to `machine` so users only will be able to change it globally.
 See #387 for more details.